brian14708/wh-briefings/presidential-actions/2022-03/2022-03-08-executive-order-on-prohibiting-certain-imports-and-new-investments-with-respect-to-continued-russian-federation-efforts-to-undermine-the-sovereignty-and-territorial-integrity-of-ukraine.md

 modified_time: 2022-03-08 14:47:09-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/03/08/executive-order-on-prohibiting-certain-imports-and-new-investments-with-respect-to-continued-russian-federation-efforts-to-undermine-the-sovereignty-and-territorial-integrity-of-ukraine/
 published_time: 2022-03-08 12:29:51-05:00
-title: Executive Order on Prohibiting Certain Imports and New Investments With Respect to Continued Russian Federation Efforts to Undermine the Sovereignty and Territorial Integrity of Ukraine
+title: "Executive Order on Prohibiting Certain Imports and New Investments With Respect\
+  \ to Continued Russian Federation Efforts to Undermine the Sovereignty and Territorial\
+  \ Integrity of\_Ukraine"
 ---

 By the authority vested in me as President by the Constitution and the